cs456s25/labs/lab10/lab10_description.md

 Submit a pdf with the following:
 1) (2 pts) the verilog module for your asynchronous RAM
 2) (2 pts) the testbench you are using to create a timing diagram
-3) (3 pts) schematic for your asynchronous RAM with a handshake protocol
-4) (3 pts) a timing diagram for a read, write, read to the RAM, showing the correct output
+3) (4 pts) a timing diagram for a read, write, read to the RAM, showing the correct output
-5) (10 pts) At some point during lab today, please bring me your suitcase with your PYNQ board and your combination lock for your team showing me all parts are still there.
+4) (10 pts) At some point during lab today, please bring me your suitcase with your PYNQ board and your combination lock for your team showing me all parts are still there.
+This will be a separate grade that will not be dropped in the project portion of your grade.
+Easy points!

 ## A Data Memory Circuit Design